zitlallyalmazan/zitlallyalmazan/README.md

 I'm primarily interested in **game development** and currently working as a front-end developer [@EliteRoofing](https://github.com/eliteroofing).

 I'm fascinated by large-scale, innovated games, but will always have a soft spot for a visually simple 2D RPG horror game.
-I focus on builidng games as fun personal projects in hopes to create a game loved by a few people.
+I focus on builidng games as fun personal projects in hopes to create a game loved by even a few people.

 Outside of work, I'm interested in the developments of science.
 I also play a lot of video games and enjoy a good horror or historical fiction book.